kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

         - .:/app
 ```

-6. Start the docker container using docker-compose
+6. Start the docker container using docker-compose, To terminate this process press Ctrl + C

 ```
 sudo docker-compose up --build